graspit-simulator/graspit-simulator.github.io_src/source/cgdb.rst

 -  The Database menu gives you access to all CGDB functionality from GraspIt.
-The first step is to establish a connection to the CGDB, using the Database :math:`\rightarrow` Connect and Browse menu.
+The first step is to establish a connection to the CGDB, using the Database-> Connect and Browse menu.
 After a connection is established, you can use the other functions in the Database menu as well.
-Click Database :math:`\rightarrow` Connect and Browse to bring up the CGDB-Browser dialog.
+Click Database->Connect and Browse to bring up the CGDB-Browser dialog.

 -  set the connection parameters based on PostgreSQL server that you are